 Every year IIABW works with other industry groups on an All Industry Day at the Capitol to educate insurance professionals on the latest legislative and regulatory issues and to lobby legislators on IIABW's legislative priorities.
-To view pictures from the 2016 Day at the Capitol, click here.
+To view pictures from a recent Day at the Capitol, click here.

 Big I Pac